dominik-pichler/Review_me_if_you_can/README.md

 </div>
 <br>

+To solve this problem, I decided to use KG Embeddings.
+Even though I was only (timewise) able to test a single algorithm (TransE), the Code is oriented on  the GoF's Strategy, allowing fast implementation of other Embedding algorithms inherently available in the *PyKEEN* library such as *TransF*, *PairRE*, *QuatE* and many more ...

-TransE has been selected as suitable model and trained/learned the following way:
+For now *TransE* has been selected as suitable model and trained/learned the following way:
 <br>
 <div style="width: 100%; display: flex; justify-content: center;">
     <img src="drawings/img.png" alt="TransE Learning" style="width: 90%;">